COSC481W-2020Fall/cosc481w-581-2020-fall-datatitans/README.md

 2. Run `pip install -r requirements.txt`.
 This will install the required packages.

 ### Running Migrations
-To ensure that all members' database is up to date and avoid migration errors, run the following command whenever a change has been made to the database.
-Or to be safer, whenver you pull a new version of the project from github.
+To ensure that all members' database is up to date and avoid migration errors, run the following command whenever a change has been made to the database or, to be safer, whenever you pull a new version of the project from github.

 1. Run `python manage.py makemigrations`
 2. Run `python manage.py migrate`

 ## Running the Web Server
 1. Inside the datatitans directory, where `manage.py` is, run `python manage.py migrate`.
 This sets up the database.
 (Currently SQLite)
 2. Run `python manage.py runserver`

 ## Adding blog posts
 1. Run web server
 2. Navigate to the url: `localhost/admin`
-3. Enter the user name and password. ( can be found on the datatitans shared drive folder)
+3. Enter the user name and password (can be found on the datatitans shared drive folder)
-4. On the admin page click the +Add button next to Posts
+4. On the admin page click the "+Add" button next to Posts
 ![](datatitan_site/images/adminPage.png)
 5. Add Author, title and text of the blog.
 ![](datatitan_site/images/blog.png)
-6. You can save and continue later (do not fill out publish date info or choose a future date), and when ready to publish just click the now and today buttons under the 'Publish date' form item
+6. You can save and continue later (do not fill out publish date info or choose a future date), and when ready to publish just click the now and today buttons under the 'Publish date' form item.